tcurdt/jdeb/README.md

 ## Working towards jdeb 2.0

 Over the years jdeb has grown more and more powerful - but also got more complex.
 In order to simplify the usage and apply what we have learned we are taking a step back.
-If you want to help to shape the usage of jdeb 2.0 feel free to contribute on the [gist](https://gist.github.com/tcurdt/9275523) where we want to iterate on the maven and ant interfaces.
+If you want to help to shape the usage of jdeb 2.0 feel free to contribute to the [planing](https://github.com/tcurdt/jdeb/issues/195).

 ## Related projects